OpenframeProject/Openframe-ExtensionExample/README.md

 > Early prototype.
 The API will change.
 A lot.

 A plugin is simply a node module which exports an object containing a handful of predefined properties.
-Every plugin must define an `init` function which is called by the frame controller after the plugin has been installed, and is passed a reference to a pluginApi object, which gives the plugin access to the global event system and other frame functionality.
+Every plugin must define an `init` function which is called by the frame controller after the plugin has been installed, and is passed a reference to an ofPluginApi object.
+The plugin API object provides the plugin sandboxed access to the frame controller.

 ```javascript
 ...